 To kick off 2012, putting your best paw forward, here are some suggestions to keep your pets healthy and happy.

 If at all possible, brush their teeth at least three times a week, but daily is best.
 We’re talking about dogs and cats here; brushing a hamster’s teeth could be hazardous to everyone.
-Here are a few videos:
+Here is a video: Cornell U on brushing cats’ teeth.

 Walk your dogs instead of just turning them out in the yard – I’m a big offender on this one.